U.S. Supreme Court justices debate whether to dismiss major gun case

 Hundreds of gun control supporters demonstrated outside the courthouse, calling gun violence a public health crisis.
 Gun control is a contentious issue in the United States, which has experienced a series of mass shootings.

-The dispute centers on New York City’s handgun “premises” licenses.
-Transport rules had been tightened in 2001 after New York police observed gun license holders improperly traveling with loaded firearms or with their firearms far from any authorized range.
+The dispute centres on New York City’s handgun “premises” licenses.
+Transport rules had been tightened in 2001 after New York police observed gun license holders improperly travelling with loaded firearms or with their firearms far from any authorized range.

 The challengers contend that the amended regulation is still deficient because it requires all handgun transport to be “continuous and uninterrupted,” potentially putting owners at legal risk if they take a coffee break en route.